In this modern age, we leave the most essential bits and pieces of ourselves online, in the form of data.

 Up till now, you’ve familiarized yourself with the fundamentals of Multi-Factor Authentication.
 An obvious question lurking around in the chamber of your mind might be, “What on earth is all the fuss about?”

-Well, to have a better grasp over the impact that multifactor authentication will have over time; you need to get your creative juices running.
+Well, to have a better grasp of the impact that multifactor authentication will have over time; you need to get your creative juices running.

 Imagine a house, in the middle of nowhere, vulnerable to all sorts of threats- from burglars to psychopathic serial killers.
 If you’re a responsible homeowner, you will try your best to secure your home as much as possible.